Andrew Hessel: Work

 Hessel was an early supporter of, ambassador to, and judge at the international Genetically Engineered Machines iGEM competitions at MIT, helping it grow in its early stages.

-While at Autodesk, Hessel, along with Paul Jaschke and Jacqueline Quinn, designed and synthesized φX174 in under three weeks and for approximately $1000USD using digital tools.
+While at Autodesk, Hessel, along with Paul Jaschke and Jacqueline Quinn, designed and synthesized φX174 in under three weeks and for approximately US$1000 using digital tools.
 It exemplified the rapid advancement of tools in synthetic biology.
-Paola Antonelli, the director of R&D at the Museum of Modern Art in NYC acquired the symbolic 3D printed plastic virus of φX174 as the first engineered organism in MoMA’s collection.
+Paola Antonelli, the director of R&D at the Museum of Modern Art in NYC acquired the symbolic 3D printed plastic virus of φX174 as the first engineered organism in MoMA's collection.

 In 2015, Hessel became a AAAS-Lemelson Invention Ambassador after being nominated by his friend and renowned mycologist, Paul Stamets, who had been in the inaugural class of Invention Ambassadors.
 The program inspired Hessel to approach George Church to co-found the Genome Project-write.

 In February 2022, Hessel's book, The Genesis Machine: Our Quest to Rewrite Life in the Age of Synthetic Biology with futurist Amy Webb was published by PublicAffairs/Hachette Book Group.
 It was a New Yorker Best Book of 2022.

 Hessel regularly speaks to private and public audiences on biotechnology and biodefense topics for groups such as EY, CERN, Stanford, the FBI, the United Nations, ISHI, Singularity University, Forbes, and TEDx.
 He has been listed as a participant or member of think tanks and organizations such as the Berggruen Institute, Geneva Science and Diplomacy Anticipator (GESDA), and the Long Now Foundation.